20-2-SKKU-OSS/2020-2-OSS-11/README.md

 This crawler crawles news from portal Naver
 Crawlable article categories include politics, economy, lifeculture, global, IT/science, society.
 In the case of sports articles, that include Baseball, soccer, basketball, volleyball, golf, general sports, e-sports.

-**In the case of sports articles, you can't use sport article crawler because html form is changed.
-I will update sport article crawler as soon as possible.**

 ## User Python Installation
   * **KoreaNewsCrawler**